platofan23/platofan23/README.md

 - :school: Former Cooperate Computer Science at `DHBW Karlsruhe` and now Junior Developer at `Fraport AG`
 - :technologist: Always open for `old` and `new` technologies.
 - :computer: I love working with `Linux`, `Smarthome` and writing my own `little useful programs`.
-- :student: Currently learning Angular, Springboot, Openapi and Cloud technologies (Microsoft Azur, Kubernetes, Flux, Jenkins, Helm and Terraform).
+- :student: Currently learning myself IT-Security, Angular, Springboot, Openapi and Cloud technologies (Microsoft Azur, Kubernetes, Flux, Jenkins, Helm and Terraform).
 - :thinking: I'm currently `not` open for a new job
 - :nerd_face: Used to PRINCE2, Agile Working with SCRUM, Kanban etc